groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/text/pptx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Enhanced Text Signature Control"
+  title: "Enhanced text signature control"
   description: "With GroupDocs.Signature for Node.js via Java, you can greatly improve the management of text-based signatures in key document formats.
 The tool allows you to configure the style, placement, and content of signatures with ease, enabling businesses to tailor their document processes."
   image: "/img/signature/features_text.webp" # 500x500 px
-  image_description: "Core Features of GroupDocs.Signature"
+  image_description: "Core features of GroupDocs.Signature"
   features:
     # feature loop
-    - title: "Dynamic Document Signatures"
+    - title: "Dynamic document signatures"
       content: "Insert various types of signatures—such as text, images, barcodes, QR codes, or stamps—on any page of supported documents.
 Embed metadata to carry hidden information or apply digital certificates for advanced security measures."

     # feature loop
-    - title: "Signature Search and Validation"
+    - title: "Signature search and validation"
       content: "Verify the authenticity of signatures embedded within your documents.
 Perform efficient searches to locate all signature instances, ensuring thorough document tracking and management."

     # feature loop
-    - title: "Edit or Remove Signatures"
+    - title: "Edit or remove signatures"
       content: "Modify or delete previously added signatures as needed.
 You can adjust the appearance, position, or content of any signature to meet evolving requirements, ensuring flexibility in document handling."

     # feature loop
-    - title: "Native Signature Customization"
+    - title: "Native signature customization"
       content: "For certain file types, tailor signature placement with built-in document features, such as adding watermarks to Word files or customized stamps to PDFs, enhancing the uniqueness of your documents."

   code_samples:
     # code sample loop
-    - title: "Implement Text Signatures in Documents"
+    - title: "Implement text signatures in documents"
       content: |
         Learn how to embed text signatures into business documents to optimize processes.
         {{< landing/code title="JavaScript">}}